pooltogether/v4-docs/docs/reference/smart-contracts.md

 ## Draw Calculator

-The Draw Calculator

-## Draw Settings

-Each Draw has a setting object that determines the prize size and distribution.
-The calculator has a "manager" that updates the settings for new Draws.
-When the manager updates the settings, the calculator sets itself as the calculator for the draw in the Claimable Draw.
-This may seem redundant, but it allows us to swap which calculator the Claimable Draw uses.
+The Draw Calculator determines the prize payout amount for each pick.
+For an in-depth explanation see [Prize Distribution](/protocol/concepts/prize-distribution).

+To calculate the payout for a draw, the Draw Calculator will retrieve the Draw and Prize Distribution for the given draw id.
+The Draw includes the winning random number and timestamp, and the Prize Distribution includes the data required to calculate winners.